-This page provides information regarding blasphemy law in selected countries.
-The countries selected are of interest to New Zealand law or are included because they have repealed their blasphemy laws.
+This page provides information regarding blasphemy law in selected countries of interest to New Zealand.

 Scroll down to read more and for links to further information.